 Generally speaking, your front office should follow the tips below to ensure clean claims from the start:

-- Verify insurance.
-It would be great if your front office staff could simply swipe an insurance card like a credit card and have all the patient’s insurance information in a snap, but until that happens, you’ll need to pick up the phone.
-During that critical call to the payer, you must confirm:
+- Verify patient insurance.
+It would be great if your front office staff could simply swipe an insurance card like a credit card and have all the patient’s insurance information in a snap, but until that happens, WebPT has some digital tools to make life a little easier.
+Whether online or through a phone call you must confirm:

 - patient eligibility,